Search the Health Library

 The Johns Hopkins Medicine Human Research Protection Program has developed a compliance training recertification requirement for researchers who are engaged in human subjects research.
-PIs must complete recertification within five years of their initial HSR compliance training, and then complete recertification every five years.
-Study team members must complete recertification within three years of their initial HSR compliance training, and then complete recertification every three years.
+To better align the Johns Hopkins recertification policy with peer institutions and funding agencies, as well as be consistent with study team member recertification requirements, effective March 1, 2016, PIs will be required to complete HSR training recertification every 3 years.
+Study team members must complete recertification within 3 years of their initial HSR compliance training, and then complete recertification every 3 years.

 Who needs it?

-- For all other study team members, recertification will include 4 required online modules and 2 additional courses available for choosing.
-Online modules will be available through CITI (Collaborative Institutional Training Initiative); registration for the CITI courses is available via myLearning.
+For all other study team members, recertification will include 4 required online modules and 2 additional courses available for choosing.
+A combination of the 4 required modules and 2 additional course available for choosing will result in the completion of study team recertification.

 - Non-affiliated study team members and Clinical Research Network (CRN) study team members may submit their compliance training recertification for Basic Human Subjects Research (BHSR) from CITI, their local institution or another institution, such as NIH.